AdobeDocs/analytics.en/help/implement/vars/config-vars/writesecurecookies.md

 ---
 # writeSecureCookies

 The `writeSecureCookies` variable allows AppMeasurement to set [Secure cookies](https://en.wikipedia.org/wiki/Secure_cookie) for Analytics.
 This setting applies to both visitor ID cookies set by AppMeasurement, and cookies you set using the `Util.CookieWrite()` method.
 It requires AppMeasurement 2.18.0 or higher.

+`writeSecureCookies` applies only to cookies set by AppMeasurement JavaScript (`s_fid`, `s_cc` and `s_sq`).
+Cookies set by `https` response (`s_vi` and `s_ecid`) can be set to secure by contacting Adobe Customer Care.

+Learn more about Analytics cookies [here](https://experienceleague.adobe.com/docs/core-services/interface/administration/ec-cookies/cookies-analytics.html).

 >[!IMPORTANT]
 >